MicrosoftDocs/cpp-docs/docs/atl/reference/cregkey-class.md

 ### Parameters

 *`pszValueName`*\
-Pointer to a null-terminated string containing the name of the value to query.
+Pointer to a `NULL` terminated string containing the name of the value to query.
 If *`pszValueName`* is `NULL` or an empty string, "", the method retrieves the type and data for the key's unnamed or default value, if any.

 *`pdwType`*\
 Pointer to a variable that receives a code indicating the type of data stored in the specified value.
 The *`pdwType`* parameter can be `NULL` if the type code isn't required.